-< Option 2 SINGLE COMPLETION DATE>All Services must be completed and accepted by GE by; subject to GE's rights and remedies under the MSA.
+< Option 2 SINGLE COMPLETION DATE>All Services s must be completed and accepted by y GE by; subject to GE's right and remedies under the MSA.

-<Option 3 SET TERM>This SOW shall commence on the SOW Effective Date and, unless sooner terminated under the Agreement terms, shall remain in effect until.
+< Option 3 SET TERM>This SOW shall commence on the SOW Effective Date and, unless sooner terminated under the Agreement terms, shall remain in effect until.